-A: If you are struggling to find courses that you want within the required categories, please check in with a faculty academic advisor.
+A: If you are struggling to find courses that you want within the required categories, please check in with a faculty academic advisor using the 'Advising-Ways to Connect' tab on the MSW Student Resource Portal.
 Faculty academic advisors can help you think through how your interests may be represented within our current required course offerings or suggest electives that may be eligible for a waiver-substitution in some rare cases.